Frenchiefellow/MusicNet-Early/README.md

 As we are currently in the process of fixing and moving our database, there is not a lot in the way of function code, other than stylization.

-The code is and styles are subject to change and are not currently final.
+The code and styles are subject to change and are not currently final.